Joy Labinjo: 5 More Minutes- Art on the Underground

 In 2021 Labinjo received a commission for her first public work from Art on the Underground.
 She created the piece 5 More Minutes for the underground station in Brixton, where her studio is located.
 Her largest painting to date depicts a scene of a Black hair salon and is reflects the community in the area as well as being an homage to these spaces.
 It gets its title from a phrase commonly heard in hair salons which Labinjo thought also worked perfectly for the underground station, which displayed the piece from November 2021 to November 2022.

 Subsequent work

 Throughout 2021 and 2022 Labinjo continued creating work inspired by politics and history, and even deeply personal pieces.
 In February 2022 her exhibition Full Ground was the debut show of a branch of Tiwani Contemporary in Lagos.
 It included a number of nude self-portraits as a response to how policed she felt over her body when visiting Nigeria.
-In March of the same year she opened another exhibition in Wales.
+In March 2022, she opened another exhibition in Wales.
 Ode to Olaudah Equiano, opened at the Chapter Gallery and contained works that expanded upon her paintings of Black British historical figures done in 2020, this time primarily the abolitionists of the 18th century such as Olaudah Equiano.
-The exhibition included works such as Ode to Olaudah Equiano, Olaudah Equiano, and Ignatius Sancho.
+The exhibition included works such as Ode to Olaudah Equiano, Olaudah Equiano and Ignatius Sancho.